AdobeDocs/campaign-standard-learn.en/help/acs/integration/microsoft-dynamics-365-connector/configure-unifi-jobs-ingress-egress.md

 ---
-title: Unifi Job Details - Ingress & Egress
+title: Unifi jobs - ingress & egress
 description: The videos explain how to configure the ingress and egress jobs in Unifi for the Microsoft Dynamics 365 Connector.
 feature: Microsoft Dynamics 365 Connector
 topics: